 A group of researchers from Austria has developed a non-invasive method for determining hypoxia and neovascularization in breast tumors using MRI data.
 Their novel MRI approach, which offers the potential to improve tumor characterization and facilitate tailored treatment, is designed for easy integration into a diagnostic MRI protocol.

 “This indicates that breast cancer consumes more oxygen and is more hypoxic and neovascularized than benign tumors,” the authors write.
 “These findings confirm the importance of tumor hypoxia and neovascularization as powerful physiological stimuli that can be exploited as a tumor-specific condition and can be used to design hypoxia-based imaging biomarkers and hypoxia-activated anti-cancer drugs.”
-Following the continuous improvements of MRI technology, most technologist/hospitals often overlooked important aspect such as patients’ comfort when it comes to priority.
+Following the continuous improvements of MRI technology, most technologists/hospitals often overlooked important aspects such as patients’ comfort when it comes to priority.
 Sound Imaging is your one-stop shop for all MRI accessories that proved to increase patients’ comfort level while reducing the possibility of costly re-scan.
-Please, feel free to visit our website to check all our products and accessories including the MRI Visors, MRI Stereo, SAMM MD, and Bi-Directional.
+Please, feel free to visit our website to check all our products and accessories including the MRI Visors, MRI Stereo, MRI PMT, and MRI BoreCam.